 I signed up for a trip leaving the following morning.

 We were heading to Magaruque Island, the third largest in the Bazaruto chain.
 It’s the closest island to Baobab Backpackers and takes two hours by dhow (a Mozambican fishing boat) to get there.

-After suffering from seasickness so bad it turned my face green mere days ago in Tofo, I wasn’t thrilled about clambering on board another boat, but fortunately, the ocean beside Vilanculos is nothing like the choppy waves near Tofo.
-Because there are so many islands scattered along the coast and the waters are shallow, the sea was calm and I felt fine.
+After suffering from seasickness so bad it turned my face green mere days ago in Tofo, I wasn’t thrilled about clambering on board another boat, but fortunately, the ocean outside Vilanculos is nothing like the choppy waves near Tofo.
+Because there are so many islands scattered along the coast and the waters are so shallow, the sea was calm and I felt fine.

 As we motored away from shore, I kept an eye on the horizon in search of one of the hundred-odd elusive dugongs that have made the Bazaruto islands their home.